*Updated March 2026

 6. Public Communication by Default

-Distributed Work Is A New Way To Build Culture and Drive Success
+Distributed Work Is How We Build Culture and Drive Performance

-Three years into our distributed work journey, we’ve seen firsthand how this approach enables teams to remain connected, productive, and high-performing, regardless of where they’re located.
-By combining flexibility with structure—through distributed work, in-person gatherings, and the right set of tools and practices—we’ve built a thriving, global team that works smarter and more effectively together.
+Five years into our distributed work journey, we’ve seen firsthand how this approach enables teams to remain connected, productive, and high-performing, regardless of where they’re located.
+Distributed Work shapes how we build the company.

 “Having worked in numerous companies before, I have found Roboflow to be the most refreshing and genuine culture so far!
 'Culture' is a word that tends to be thrown out these days as a tick the box exercise instead of an intentional, meaningful mission.
 I would describe the workplace culture here to be open, collaborative, supportive and fun- everyone genuinely seems to have an interest in one another and the work we're doing!” - A Roboflower describing our culture in most recent Culture Survey